aiser-platform/aiser-world/packages/docs/src/docs/getting-started/demo-walkthrough.md

 id: demo-walkthrough
 title: Demo Walkthrough
 sidebar_label: Demo Walkthrough
-description: Follow along with our interactive demo to see Aiser Platform's AI-powered analytics in action
+description: Follow along with our interactive demo to see Aicser Platform's AI-powered analytics in action
 ---

 # 🎬 Demo Walkthrough

-**See Aiser Platform in action with our comprehensive demo walkthrough!**
+**See Aicser Platform in action with our comprehensive demo walkthrough!**

 This interactive guide demonstrates the full power of AI-powered analytics, from data upload to advanced insights.
 Follow along to experience how natural language transforms into actionable business intelligence.